 Among these initiatives, Digital Training programme, aims to promote the digital business culture among local retail-hospitality companies as well as to strengthen their competitive dimension through training activities.

-A space named “Puntu Denda” (Shop Point) was adapted in order to host these trainings and acts as a support measure to foster the promotion and implementation of new tech/innovative solutions that drive digitalization.
+A space named “Puntu Denda” (Shop Point) was adapted in order to host these trainings and acts as a support measure to foster promotion and implementation of new tech/innovative solutions that drive digitalization.

 Objectives: to increase tech knowledge; to support and facilitate implementation of ICTs and digital solutions; to put these companies in touch with “digital professionals & companies” and, to improve client experience.